nxpinhum5326/DeathNoteTheme/README.md

 # DeathNoteTheme
- An anime theme for Discord designed for Death Note fans
+ An Solana based anime theme for Discord designed for Death Note fans